kaitbobait/web_project_4/README.md

 ### To Do List:

 **Cards**
-* create the 6 cards in JS - view project section on Practicum
+* (DONE)create the 6 cards in JS - view project section on Practicum
 * when a card is added, put to front of card section
 * add a "delete" icon to each card
 * make the "delete" button able to remove that card